MartinQueval/HealthServ/README.md

 shell:startup
 ```
 - Then right-click and select "new" and "shortcut".
-- Finally, click on browse, go to the `HealthServ` folder, then click on "HealthServ" and "ok", "next", "finish".
+- Finally, click on browse, go to the `HealthServ` folder, then click on "HealthServ" and "ok", "next", "finish".<br>
 Now you can close the file explorer.

 ### Config file edit
-- Open the folder `HealthServ`, then you should find a config.toml file.
+- Open the folder `HealthServ`, then you should find a `config.toml` file.
 - Open it with a text editor.

 #### 1. Change OS